-Trump’s crackdown on trainings about white privilege draws broad opposition
+Trump’s crackdown on training about white privilege draws broad opposition

 Some private companies are already taking action.

-Dawn Siler-Nixon, a partner with the law firm Ford Harrison, said some of her clients have removed phrases such as “white privilege” from their trainings.
+Dawn Siler-Nixon, a partner with the law firm Ford Harrison, said some of her clients have removed phrases such as “white privilege” from their training.
 She said one client, a manufacturer who is a federal contractor, had canceled a book discussion for employees on “White Fragility” by Robin DiAngelo.

 Others said companies were taking a “wait-and-see” approach until after the election.

 Lisa Beasley and Brynne Hovde, co-founders of the diversity training firm Nova Collective, said only one client, a federal agency, has canceled, but some of their other human resources contacts have reported an uptick in anonymous feedback from employees who say diversity training is “supporting a liberal agenda.”
-The order is “fanning the flames,” said Hovde.
+The order is “fanning the flames,” Hovde said.

 Yet for federal contractors, there are still plenty of concerns about the reach and ambiguity of the order.

-Craig Albright, vice president for legislative strategy for BSA: The Software Alliance, which represents major software companies, asked Leen during the town hall if he knew what the following phrase from the executive order’s list of “divisive concepts” means: “members of one race or sex cannot and should not attempt to treat others without respect to race or sex.”
+Craig Albright, vice president for legislative strategy for BSA: The Software Alliance, which represents major software companies, asked Leen during the town hall whether he knew what the following phrase from the executive order’s list of “divisive concepts” means: “members of one race or sex cannot and should not attempt to treat others without respect to race or sex.”

 Albright said that while the call was helpful, his organization still has questions.
 “I think a lot of companies are operating without clarity,” he said.
 It’s notable “when you see such a broad range of industries all coming out relatively quickly on something.
 It demonstrates there’s a real significant concern.”